 Weight: 422.4 g (14.9 oz)

 No list of the “best cameras for Instagram” would be complete without a GoPro Hero.
-GoPros are some of the toughest, most versatile action cameras available these days, and the GoPro Hero 8 is no exception.
+GoPros are some of the toughest, most versatile action cameras available these days, and the Hero 8 is no exception.

 The GoPro Hero 8 is small, waterproof, and nearly indestructible.
-Attach it to a helmet and record your rip roaring descent down a mountain, take it diving in the Caribbean, or mount it to your handle bars as you ride down the beach.
+Attach it to a helmet and record your rip roaring descent down a mountain, take it diving in the Caribbean, or mount it to your handlebars as you ride down the beach.

 No matter the sport or activity, there’s some way to take the GoPro Hero 8 along with you.
+It’s also small enough to get some discreet footage of wild animals, or insects, such as dragonflies in flight.

-Beyond this, the Hero 8’s image stabilization is top notch.
+Beyond this, Hero 8’s image stabilization is top notch.
 It makes taking smooth video or time-lapse easier than ever.

 Unlike the Olympus TG-5, the Hero 8 only offers four focal length options: 16mm, 16-34mm, 19-39mm, and 27mm.
 It also doesn’t have quite as good image quality as the Olympus TG-5 or even many Smartphones.

 Speaking of video recording, the GoPro Hero 8 was designed mostly with video in mind.
-Nonetheless it shoots in both Jpeg and Raw and has a fantastic still capture feature that allows you to grab any frame you like from its video.
+Nonetheless, it shoots in both Jpeg and Raw and has a fantastic still capture feature that allows you to grab any frame you like from its video.
 There’s also a Superphoto feature for adding pizzazz to stills.

 The GoPro Hero 8 has its own app for basic editing.
 For more serious editing, you can use the built-in Wi-fi to transfer your photos or a standard camera card.